Skip to content

 (is (= [[:auth/check-credentials]] @dispatched))))

-:dispatch (and :dispatch-later) are in the OVERRIDABLE tier of the reserved fx-ids (per Conventions §Reserved fx-id override tiering): a fn-value override pre-empts the reserved body, so the captured event vector is recorded and not queued — the cascade does not run.
+:dispatch (and :dispatch-later) are in the OVERRIDABLE tier of the reserved fx-ids (per Conventions §Reserved fx-id override tiering): a fn-value override pre-empts the reserved body, so the captured event vector is recorded and not queued — the drain does not run.
 This is the canonical "assert what would dispatch" affordance.

 State-installing reserved fxs cannot be stubbed.
 The :fx-overrides map is tiered: the routing primitives (:dispatch, :dispatch-later, :rf.machine/dispatch-to-system) and the navigation primitives (:rf.nav/*) are OVERRIDABLE, but the state-installing reserved fxs — :rf.machine/spawn, :rf.machine/destroy, :rf.fx/reg-flow, :rf.fx/clear-flow, :rf.route/with-nav-token — are HARD-REJECTED.
 An override targeting one of those is ignored (the runtime emits :rf.error/reserved-fx-override and runs the real reserved body), because stubbing them would leave the frame's runtime-db in an inconsistent state that breaks later behaviour far from the override site (e.g. a spawned actor whose snapshot was never installed → every later actor dispatch is :rf.error/no-such-handler).
 To assert on those operations, drive the real fx and read the resulting runtime-db state (machine snapshot, flow registry) directly.